 **Helpful tips and common mistakes

 If you’re short on time you can even microwave the sweet potatoes.
 Place them in a bowl and cover with plastic wrap.
 Microwave for about 5-8 minutes, depending on how large the potatoes are.
 Carefully remove them from the microwave and pierce with a fork to check if they are ready.
-Once the sweet potatoes are ready, let cool slightly so that they are easier to handle.

 Cut the sweet potatoes in half and scoop out the flesh, leaving the skins intact.
 I like to cook extra sweet potatoes since the flesh is usually not enough to fill up the same number of potatoes.
 For example, roast 5 potatoes to fill up 4 sweet potatoes.
 Give them a good mash, adding the butter, coconut milk, and miso.
 Scoop the flesh back into the reserved skins and pop them back in the oven to give the tops a good crisp.